rodolfodiegosilva/iot-system-api/README.md

 ## Contact and Support

-For questions or support, contact us at: support@example.com
+For questions or support, contact us at:

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.